 The Cape Cod Commission Act calls for the Commission to implement a balanced and sustainable economic development strategy for Cape Cod capable of absorbing the effects of seasonal fluctuations in economic activity.
 The economy of Cape Cod reflects the region's population mix of full-time and seasonal residents, and visitors.
 It also reflects the age of the population, which tends to be older than communities off-Cape.
 As such, the dominant industries in the region are Accommodation & Food Service, Retail Trade, and Health Care; in terms of employment 17% of jobs are in Accommodations & Food Service, 16% are in retail trade, and 18% are in Health Care (US Bureau of Labor Statistics, 2017).
-Just under a guarter of jobs in the region are in emerging industry sectors including creative economy sectors, financial and information sectors, and professional services and technical service sectors.
-The region's marine assets, location, and the presence of Woods Hole Oceanographic Institute, the Marine Biological Laboratory, and the National Oceanic and Atmospheric Administration provide unique employment opportunities in the marine sciences and technology sector.
+Just under a quarter of jobs in the region are in emerging industry sectors including creative economy sectors, financial and information sectors, and professional services and technical service sectors.
+The region's marine assets, location, and the presence of Woods Hole Oceanographic Institute, the Marine Biological Laboratory, and the National Oceanic and

+Atmospheric Administration provide unique employment opportunities in the marine sciences and technology sector.
 Additionally, Cape Cod Community College, Bridgewater State College, and the Massachusetts Maritime Academy, and good K-12 schools, provide educational opportunities that contribute to the region's economy.

 While employment growth has been steady, the average wages paid by Cape employers, when adjusted for inflation, have been largely stagnant and consistently below state and national averages since 1990.
-As a retirement community, over 43% of resident incomes come from non-wage income sources such as real estate, social security, and investments.